Nissan Pathfinder 2013-2017: Fuel economy, problems and repairs, CVT, interior photos

 Timing belt or chain: The 3.5L V6 VQ engine has a maintenance-free timing chain, there is no timing belt.

-Mechanical: The Pathfinder has McPherson struts in the front suspension and a multi-link setup in the rear.
+Mechanical: The Pathfinder has MacPherson struts in the front suspension and a multi-link setup in the rear.
 The steering is hydraulically-assisted.
 The engine is transversely-mounted.
 The only transmission choice is the Continuously Variable Transmission or CVT.
+Read more: Pros and cons of buying a car with a CVT transmission.
 The Pathfinder 4WD system can be manually switched to 2WD, Auto or 4WD Lock modes using the switch on the center console.

 |Nissan Pathfinder EPA Fuel Economy:||MPG